 Yes.
 You first must apply and be accepted to Wilkes University.
-If you indicate on the application you are interested in pharmacy and you meet the academic criteria, you will be sent a separate Pre-Pharmacy application.
+If you indicate on the application you are interested in pharmacy and will have access to the Pre-Pharmacy application.

 The PPGS contract states that the program must be completed within 2 years.
 Only under extenuating circumstances and through a forma petition can this requirement be changed.